patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 This example demonstrates adding actions as the last column.
 The header's last cell is an empty cell, and each body row's last cell is an action cell.

-To make a cell an action cell, pass a `TdActionsType` object via the `actions` prop on a rows's last `Td`.
+To make a cell an action cell, render an `ActionsColumn` component inside a row's last `Td` and pass an array of `IAction` objects via the `items` prop of `ActionsColumn`.

 ```ts file="ComposableTableActions.tsx"
 ```